Timiodon/TFWR-Translations/EN/docs/patchnotes.md

 # Patch Notes

 Multiple Drones Have been added to the game.
 Check out the new "Megafarm" unlock!
-Also a large part of the tech tree has been experimentally reworked to be more exponential.
+Also a large part of the tech tree has been reworked to be a bit more exponential.

 Gameplay:
 -Pumpkins now scale up to 6x6 instead of 5x5.